Libra (Lali album): Background and recording

 On 7 November, Lali finished the last leg of her Brava Tour, in which she visited multiple U.S. cities and culminated in Washington, D.C.
 Exactly one week later, it was announced that Lali was going to be part of the main cast of a new Netflix series, titled Sky Rojo.
 In late November, Lali moved to Spain and settled in Madrid to shoot the series.
 The shooting of the series delayed the release of Lali's new music.
 Although the shooting of Sky Rojo was originally planned to take place in approximately four months, the production of the series was forced to stop and was postponed due to the COVID-19 pandemic starting from March 2020.
 The pandemic caused the series to stop and, therefore, Lali's music to be further delayed.
-Before a nation-wide lockdown was established in Argentina, Lali managed to return to the country and go through quarantine in her Buenos Aires house.
+Before a nationwide lockdown was established in Argentina, Lali managed to return to the country and go through quarantine in her Buenos Aires house.
 The singer took advantage of the time she spent in lockdown to focus on her new music.
 In May, Lali released "Lo Que Tengo Yo" as the album's third single.
 She recorded and released the song during lockdown, although her original plan was to dismiss it from the album's tracklist.
-By the end of May, although the nation-wide lockdown in Argentina was still running, Lali was legally allowed to return to Spain to keep shooting Sky Rojo.
+By the end of May, although the nationwide lockdown in Argentina was still running, Lali was legally allowed to return to Spain to keep shooting Sky Rojo.
 In November 2020, Lali confessed that, like many of the Sky Rojo staff, she tested positive for COVID-19 between the months of June and November.

 Libra was recorded in different studios of Miami, Los Angeles, Madrid and Buenos Aires.
 The album is Lali's first work in which the production company 3musica was not involved, unlike her three previous musical efforts which were fully produced by the 3musica team.
 For Libra, Lali decided to work with different producers for every song: "I decided to get into the studio everyday with a different producer, a different songwriter, with people that had different ideas from the composer of the day before, willing to make songs that are not similar to the music I made the days before".